tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Note that such alerts should be carefully designed to avoid overwhelming users with unnecessary warnings.

-# PQC Enhancements for Internet Protocols and Applications
+# PQC Transition for Critical Application Protocols

+This document primarily focuses on the transition to PQC within applications using TLS, while also addressing other essential application protocols, such as DNS, that are critical to application functionality.

 ## Encrypted DNS